Bikutoso/Bikus-OpenComputers-Projects/libBatt/README.md

 # LibBatt
-Manage batteries without hassle.
+Manage batteries without hassle.<br>
+Supports RF/FE, IC2 EU, and GregTech CEu EU.
+Have mod specific functions for CEu, and IC2
 ## Variables
 * **list** - Table of all known batteries
 * **address** - Address of current primary battery
-## Functions
+## Generic Functions
+Functions in this section can be accessed by the module name directly.
+E.g. `batt.function()`
+___
 **refresh()**
 Rebuilds the table of known batteries and updates primary battery (if no user defined primary battery is defined) and returns the address of the primary battery <br>
 _NOTE: This should not be necessary in most cases, as it'll refresh automatically when needed_